vuestorefront/storefront-ui/apps/docs/components/blocks/Gallery.md

 ## Product Gallery with horizontal thumbnails

-Changing an image is delivered by click on the thumbnail or dragging the main image.
+Changing an image is provided by click on the thumbnail or dragging the main image.
+You can scroll thumbnails by click on the button.

 <Showcase showcase-name="Gallery/GalleryHorizontal" style="min-height:800px">